Construction work underway to add an approach track for the Yamagata Shinkansen at Fukushima Station [Fukushima Prefecture]

 The tracks for the new approach line have already been laid, but the overhead lines that supply electricity to the trains have not yet been installed.

-Construction of the electrical equipment will likely begin soon.
+Presumably, electrical equipment installation will begin soon.

 This elevated line is the current approach line